PanoraExchange/Aptos-Tokens/README.md

 ## 2. Add Token Icon

 Add the token_symbol.svg file for the token in the [logos](https://github.com/PanoraExchange/Aptos-Tokens/tree/main/logos) folder in your forked repository.
-Ensure it's ~100x100 pixels in .png format and has a unique symbol not used by any existing token.
+Ensure it's .svg or ~100x100 pixels in .png format and has a unique symbol not used by any existing token.

 ## 3. Update `submit-token-request.ts`